 Mooney, Florida Atlantic University

 Why assess academic advising?
 What does it involve?
 What am I getting myself into?
-Anyone conducting an assessment of academic advising has these questions and more.
+Anyone conducting assessment of academic advising has these questions and more.
 In today's higher education climate of learning outcomes and accountability most of us will be involved in the assessment of academic advising at some point.
 This interactive workshop, led by faculty members of the NACADA Assessment Institute, will provide a foundation to understand assessment of advising including: definitions of assessment, reasons for conducting assessment of advising, creating a culture of assessment, the difference between evaluation and assessment, the concept of advising as teaching, and assessment as research.
 Participants will be introduced to assessment terminology as well as the NACADA pillar documents, including the CAS Standards, the NACADA Core Values, the NACADA Concept Statement and the NACADA Core Competencies.
 Attendees will engage in building the foundation for their own assessment plan as they are directed through the steps of the assessment cycle from the development of a mission and vision to the development of student learning and advisor outcomes for their advising program to identification of outcome measures.
 Attendees will have an opportunity to draft elements in their assessment plans and share with and learn from others.
 Attendees will leave with an understanding of the assessment process along with materials and resources to bring back to their campuses.

 New Attendee to Conference